Viz-Titan/Viz/README.md

 - 👋 Hi, I’m @Viz-Titan
 - 👀 I’m interested in bacon, botany, and mapping
 - 🌱 I’m currently learning about GitHub and DM language
-- 📫 How to reach me on the DS13 discord server, name is Viz
+- 📫 You can reach me on the DS13 discord server, name is Viz

 <!---
 Viz-Titan/Viz-Titan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.